sist-cs120/project-wiki/doc/04_java_sound_player/README.md

-# Write a Sine Wave Player
+# Write a Sine Wave Player with JAVA and JAsio

 In this document, our goal is
 > To learn how to use JAsio library to write a sine wave player.